-The member grants in this example use substitution variables like % {State} to represent substitutions from the profile attribute table.
+The member grants in this example use substitution variables like %{State} to represent substitutions from the list of attributes.
 These particularize the grant to the specific user associated with the StateManager role.
 For example, suppose user John has StateManager as one of his roles.
-Also suppose that the profile attribute table has a row in which the values of the columns attribute and values are State, and CA,OR,WA.
+Also suppose that John's user account defines an attribute called State, which is set to CA,OR,WA.
 If you create a view for John, the line: